Estimating an initial telomere length distribution from the Laplace transform of its senescence times distribution: Estimation with the Gaver-Stehfest algorithm

 \subsubsection{Estimator of \texorpdfstring{$n_0$}{n\_0} on noise-free data}

-The fact that~$n_{\partial}^{(N)}$ can be approximated by~$u_{\partial}^{(N)}$ for all $N>0$ (see~\eqref{eq:main_result_second_statement}), and that the Laplace transform of $n_0$ can be computed thanks to the Laplace transform of $u_{\partial}^{(N)}$ (see Proposition~\ref{prop:link_laplace_transforms}), gives us the intuition that we can estimate $n_0$ from $n_{\partial}^{(N)}$ by doing a Laplace transform inversion.
+The fact that~$n_{\partial}^{(N)}$ can be approximated by~$u_{\partial}^{(N)}$ when $N$ is large (see~\eqref{eq:main_result_second_statement}), and that the Laplace transform of $n_0$ can be computed thanks to the Laplace transform of $u_{\partial}^{(N)}$ (see Proposition~\ref{prop:link_laplace_transforms}), gives us the intuition that we can estimate $n_0$ from $n_{\partial}^{(N)}$ by doing a Laplace transform inversion.
 Precisely, in view of~\eqref{eq:link_laplace_transforms}, our aim is to invert the Laplace transform of the following function to estimate~$n_0$

 Different numerical methods exist to invert Laplace transforms~\cite{cohen_numerical_2007}.
 A large part of them are inspired by either the Bromwich integral formula (see Fourier series method~\cite{abate_numerical_1992}, Talbot's method~\cite{talbot_accurate_1979}), or the Post–Widder formula (see Gaver-Stehfest algorithm~\cite{gaver_observing_1966,stehfest_algorithm_1970,stehfest_remark_1970}, Jagerman's method~\cite{jagerman_inversion_1982}).
 To recall, in view of~\cite[Theorem~$7.3$, p.66]{widder_laplace_1946}, the Bromwich integral formula states that for all $f\in L^1_{loc}\left(\mathbb{R}_+\right)$ continuous with local bounded variations, it holds for all $\gamma >\mathcal{R}(f)$ and $x>0$